aetperf/aetperf.github.io/_posts/2024-01-11-Create-a-routable-pedestrian-network-with-elevation.md

 ### Make sure we get each edge in both directions

-The first step ensures that each edge is represented in both directions (tail to head and head to tail).
+This step ensures that each edge is represented in both directions (tail to head and head to tail).

 ```python
 # we select one direction between each pair couples